themorgantown/hypeanimationswordpress/readme.txt

 == Usage ==

 * **English** : Go to the Hype Animations section in the Admin dashboard and upload your animation exported in .OAM format.
 (File > Export as HTML5 > OAM) The plugin will process your file and generate a shortcode it only remains to insert anywhere.
+You can also use the Hype Animations button on the post edit page.

 * **Français** : Allez dans la section Hype Animations ajoutée par le plugin et envoyez votre animation exportée au format .OAM, le plugin traitera votre fichier puis génèrera un shortcode qu'il ne restera plus qu'à insérer où vous le souhaitez.
+Vous pouvez également utiliser le bouton Hype Animations sur la post 'edit page'.

 == Changelog ==